riot/riot.github.io/api.md

 In this case the component is created with an initial state that can be modified internally via `component.update`.

 You should avoid to store nested javascript objects into the state property because their references will be shared across multiple component and might generate side effects.
-To avoid undesired surprises you can create your components also using a factory function
+To avoid undesired surprises you can create your components also using a factory function:

 ```html
 <my-component>